Calcasieu Sheriff's Correctional Center Commander | Email | (337) 491-3801

 The most obvious services we provide offenders are risk management programs; these programs are targeted at criminogenic needs and are designed to reduce the likelihood of re-offending.

-This office is responsible for management of offender health care delivery systems and administration, as well as, providing leadership as the department begins more intensive health care planning and cost-containment efforts.
-The Health Services Administrator oversees clinical supervision for medical and dental care, mental health services, and chemical dependency.
+The Calcasieu Parish Police Jury is responsible for management of offender health care and administration.
+They oversee clinical supervision for medical and dental care, mental health services, and chemical dependency.

 This department is responsible for ensuring that incarcerated offenders have reasonable opportunities to pursue lawful individual religious beliefs and practices of the religion or faith of their choice.
 Religious programming is provided consistent with security practices and principles, rehabilitative goals, health and safety, allocation of limited resources, responsibilities, and needs of the correctional facilities.
 The department also provides counseling and direction to employees of the Calcasieu Parish Sheriff's Office and to offenders incarcerated within the correctional facilities.